Towards an equitable balance between economic growth and job creation

 It appears that although the economy might show marked signs of improvement, employment figures have remained virtually unchanged, while capitalisation has advanced more steadily.

 In fact, to become more competitive globally, the manufacturing sector has invested more in larger plants and modern technology, with minimal job-creating potential.
 One reason for this is to be found in the present government’s labour policies.

-Furthermore the aspects of wage negotiation and bargaining policies refer to those who already fall within the ambit of employment and access.
+Furthermore, In addition, the aspects of wage negotiation and bargaining policies refer to those who already fall within the ambit of employment and access.

-do not help us with the unemployed.
-(We do not, of course, mean that we should discard the wage and bargaining processes as we believe that those who have jobs must be protected, while those who offer employment should be able to generate greater production and profit levies, as well as to generate more jobs.
+do not help with the unemployed.
+This does not mean that we should discard the wage and bargaining processes as we believe that those who have jobs must be protected, and those who offer employment should be able to generate greater production and profit margins as well as to generate more jobs.

-Suggestions towards the debate on job creation
+Suggestions toward the debate on job creation

 Programmes to assist in job creation